 Our Seed Library continues to be very popular.
 Patrons may check out up to 5 packets of different seeds per family, per month.
 No library card is required, but we do ask that you “sign out” what you take.
 There are some guidelines to follow and these are posted next to the Seed Library.
 If you have any questions, please reach out to Kimberly Hilsee,kimberly.hilsee@fultoncountyga.gov.
 Kimberly and Fouzia are now in charge of this popular program.

 Each month, Fouzia creates a special display around a theme and creates seed packets related to that theme.
-In case you missed it, January’s theme was “Soups and Stews.”
-February’s theme will be “Eat Your Greens!”
+June’s theme is “Seed to Sauce” Get these quickly because these fun seed packets don’t last long!

 Many thanks to the Friends of the Roswell Library for sponsoring the Seed Library.